-Therefore, the best way to help your child is to listen to their worries and validate their concern, but also provide them with tools for stress relief.
+Therefore, the best way to help your child is to listen to their worries validate their concern, and provide them with tools for stress relief.

 Work together with kids to develop a daily routine to practice stress management techniques that work for them.
-(Not all strategies work for every child, so empower them with a choice on what works in their mind and body.)
+(Not all strategies work for every child, so empower them to choose what fits in their mind and body.)

 According to Psychology Today,

 “The goal is not to take away all of the things that cause even mild stress in children but to help them handle it.
 Avoiding everything that causes your child’s concern can inadvertently make them more anxious.
 Of course, throwing them in the deep end doesn’t help either.
 The art of helping children handle worry is finding the correct dosage for your child or teen.”

 Below, I share some of the best stress management ideas for kids.
 These techniques can help your child cope with worries and fears.
 Discover one or two that they can incorporate into their daily routine – and keep it simple, fun, and consistent!

 1. Do a Sensory Check, “Body Scan.”